sitepack/sitepack/README.md

 3. Render pages to .html files by calling `{page}.render()`.
 4. Build bundles again without extracting styles (layz load style will work).
 5. Clean up, delete unused files.

+## Project status
+Sitepack is currently in the beta stage.
+However this project let you fully control everything, so just hack into it!